20 Tips Before Traveling Internationally

 15. Check the voltage of your electronics.
 From my own experience I know that nothing is worse than having an adapter and still not being able to use a blow-dryer or a straightener because the voltage isn’t high enough for that country.

 16. Activate your phone’s global capabilities.
-There’s usually a charge we doing this, but it is much less than the roaming charges you’ll get if you don’t.
+There’s usually a charge for doing this, but it is much less than the roaming charges you’ll get if you don’t.

 17. Download Travelzoo app.
 The Travelzoo app can help you find great deals in a variety of countries, and has options from local deals to transportation options.